 Why Dubai World Expo Matters

 The World Expo is arguably the single biggest showcasing event of a nation outside of its own borders.
-It is one of the few mass events that still command worldwide attention.
-But unlike the Olympic Games or the FIFA World Cup, the World Expo is not a “media event;” rather, the spectacle is to be sensed and experienced by “being there.”
+It is one of the few mass events that command worldwide attention.
+But unlike the Olympic Games or the FIFA World Cup, the World Expo is not a “media event,” an event primarily experienced through media broadcasts; rather, the spectacle is to be sensed and experienced by “being there.”

 Visit CPD's Online Library

 Explore CPD's vast online database featuring the latest books, articles, speeches and information on international organizations dedicated to public diplomacy.